Mika56/PHP-SPF-Check/README.md

 Return value is one of `Result::SHORT_PASS`, `Result::SHORT_FAIL`, `Result::SHORT_SOFTFAIL`, `Result::SHORT_NEUTRAL`, `Result::SHORT_NONE`, `Result::SHORT_PERMERROR`,
 `Result::SHORT_TEMPERROR`

-If you want to get more details about the check, you can use `SPFCheck::getResult(string $ipAddress, string $domainName): Result` which will return a
-`Result` object with more details about the check.
+If you want to get more details about the check, you can use `SPFCheck::getResult(Query $query): Result` which will return a `Result` object with more details about the check.